openstack/ptgbot/README.rst

 ~clean TRACK [TRACK..]
   Removes active entries for specified track(s)

+~newday
+  Removes now/next/location entries, to be run at the start of a new day

 ~wipe
   Resets the database entirely (removes all defined tracks and topics)